ESIG - header certified

 3. Can I create a different signature for internal and external messages?

 Yes, you can.
 Simply create two rules, where one is set up to add signatures to internal messages and the second one to apply signatures to external emails.
-You can specify these settings on the Recipients tab while configuring a server-side signature rule.
+You can specify these settings in the Recipients step while configuring a cloud (server-side) signature rule.

 See step-by-step guidelines for this scenario